 In the UK today, we use various payments and collections systems to pay for goods and services incurred.
-As times change, and consumer and business needs evolve, payment systems once well suited to their function require innovation to ensure they continue to meet user requirements for years to come.
+As times change, and consumer and business needs evolve, payment systems once well suited to their function require innovation to ensure they continue to meet user requirements.

 What is the Payments Strategy Forum?

-On 29th November 2016, the Forum launched the ‘Payments Strategy for the 21st Century‘ – a final proposal, which they believe will transform the way consumers and businesses make payments in the future.
+As a result, on 29th November 2016 the Forum launched the ‘Payments Strategy for the 21st Century‘.
+This is a final proposal, which they believe will transform the way consumers and businesses make payments in the future.

 Why the change?